South High School (Bakersfield, California): Athletics

 South High celebrated its 50th anniversary and homecoming on September 29, 2007.
-The South High Rebels also hosted their 50th homecoming football game against the Shafter Generals, with South High winning 41–12.
+The South High football team also hosted their 50th homecoming football game against the Shafter Generals, with South High winning 41–12.

 Clubs

 Clubs on campus include forensics, JROTC, and ROC.

 South High is also home to the prestigious MS3 program, the brand new South High Justice Academy, the AVID program, and an award-winning Rebel Regiment Band and Color-guard.